Simplexity-Development/SimpleNicks/README.md

 ### Admin Permissions

-`simplenick.usernamebypass`
+- `simplenick.bypass.username`
   - Allows the player to use the username of another player on the server, as their own nickname
+- `simplenick.bypass.length`
+  - Allows the player to use a nickname longer than the configured max character
+- `simplenick.bypass.regex`
+  - Allows the player to use a nickname that doesn't match the configured regex

-`simplenick.reload`
+- `simplenick.reload`
   - Allows the player to reload the plugin configuration and locale.

-`simplenick.admin.reset`
+- `simplenick.admin.reset`
   - Allows the player to reset another player's nickname
+- `simplenick.admin.save`
+  - Allows the player to save another player's nickname
+- `simplenick.admin.delete`
+  - Allows the player to delete another player's saved name

-`simplenick.admin.restrictive`
+- `simplenick.admin.restrictive`
   - Allows the player to set another player's nickname, within the other player's formatting permissions
   - Does not override the other player's formatting permissions
   - Does override the other player's nickname permissions
   - (if the other player cannot nickname themselves, they can still be admin nick'd with this permission)

-`simplenick.admin.basic`
+- `simplenick.admin.basic`
   - Allows the player to set another player's nickname, within their own formatting permissions
   - Overrides the other player's formatting permissions
   - Only allows permissions that the admin has

-`simplenick.admin.full`
+- `simplenick.admin.full`
   - Allows the player to set another player's nickname, regardless of both of their formatting permissions.

 > [!NOTE]
 >